quru/qis/doc/api_help.md

 ### Returns
 Binary image data, with a content type that is determined by the image format requested (or otherwise the default image format).
+On error, returns a non-200 status code and HTML text containing an error message.

 ### Examples